 Princess Margaret Rose Cave is currently closed to the public.
 Essential safety works including new cave lighting, painting the visitor centre and electrical systems are complete.
 Work is continuing to upgrade toilets and the wastewater system.

-Temporary track closures in Lower Glenelg National Park due to invasive animal control operation
+Temporary track closures in Lower Glenelg and Cobboboonee National Park due to invasive animal control operation

-An invasive animal control operation will be conducted in Lower Glenelg National Park during the hours of 6pm to 5am from Monday 19 to Friday 23 May.
+An invasive animal control operation will be conducted in Lower Glenelg National Park and Cobboboonee National Park during the hours of 6pm to 5am from Sunday 15th June - Friday 20th June, inclusive.
 Some areas of the park will be closed during this period to ensure a safe operation, with signage marking track closures.
 Campgrounds and visitor sites, including the Great South West Walk, will remain open.

 X